 How long does counseling last?

 The length of counseling treatment varies.
 Some counseling programs have a specific number of sessions (often 10-12 weekly sessions) and others have no limit.
 Some clients achieve the results they want in less than 3 sessions, such as when a client is trying to figure out an answer to a specific symptoms or problem.
-Other client may require weekly, biweekly, or monthly sessions for years to heal deeper psychological wounds or maintain goals, such as long-term mental disorder symptom maintenance or to maintain recovery from addictions.
+Other client may require weekly, biweekly, or monthly sessions for years to heal deeper psychological wounds or maintain stability (typically with long-term mental disorder symptom maintenance or to maintain recovery from addictions).

 Overall, the length of your counseling treatment will depend on your needs and the availability of services.